opoku1968/reddit-news-repo/README.md

 # Agile

-This project was designed using Agie methodology, utilising the Project Board and Issues sections in GitHub
+This project was designed using Agile methodology, utilising the Project Board and Issues sections in GitHub

 <!-- - [Project Board](https://github.com/users/markdaniel1982/projects/4/views/1) -->